DELIVERING CARE FOR TODAY'S EMERGING ADULTS

 - Process addictions such as gaming/computers and gambling

 We understand the challenges ahead of young people today and we offer our participants a unique opportunity to facilitate the change needed in order to more effectively manage their lives.
 Our clinical focus provides young adults a lens to explore emotional and mental health challenges, often in ways they never have before.
-Participants will come away from the program with a broad skill set developed through individual and group therapy, one-on-one coaching and peer support.
-Our therapeutic approaches include cognitive behavioral therapy, dialectical behavioral therapy, positive psychology, mindfulness, relational-cultural therapy and utilizes happiness research methodologies.
+Participants will come away from the program with a broad skill set developed through our clinical approach, farm program, wilderness excursions and structured progression that includes ceremonial recognition.

-Confluence is a place where those who are working to explore their experience and learn about themselves are most successful and realize the most positive outcomes.
+Participants are individuals who have the potential to succeed, be happy and create independent lives.
+They have been unsuccessful, unable or unwilling to meet the responsibilities necessary to maintain or excel being a productive young adult.
+Confluence is a place where those who are willing to explore their experience and learn about themselves are most successful and realize the most positive outcomes.
 All participants at Confluence attend voluntarily.
 Confluence clinicians and admissions team works with families to help develop strategies for encouraging participation and engagement.